 Temperature changes a lot during the period between summer and autumn.
 When the weather turns cold, keeping warm is a must.
+We have different ideas and perceptions of cold, but is cold always bad, or can it be good for us?

 The belly button is an acupuncture point connected to the internal organs, and is a gateway against external pathogens.
 It delivers qi and blood to the entire body.